kubernetes/enhancements/keps/sig-network/4444-service-traffic-distribution/README.md

 ###### What are other known failure modes?

-Can't think of other failure modes, given the somewhat minimal scope of the changes, though here are some general tips on debugging the usage of the feature.

 **Feature Usage Failure Modes:**

 - Ensure the `trafficDistribution` field is present in the Service spec.